The rise of complex verb constructions in Germanic

 EDGeS Diachronic Bible Corpus

-The project is currently compiling the EDGeS Diachronic Bible Corpus, a synchronically and diachronically parallel corpus of Bible translations in English, Dutch, German and Swedish, spanning six and a half centuries.
-This page will provide links to download locations upon completion of the corpus.
+The have compile the EDGeS Diachronic Bible Corpus, a synchronically and diachronically parallel corpus of Bible translations in English, Dutch, German and Swedish, spanning six and a half centuries.
+You can read more about this corpus in our LREC paper:

 Evie Coussé & Gerlof Bouma (2019) The rise of complex verb constructions in Germanic.
 A project sketch.
 Talk for Research Area Linguistic Structures.
 Göteborg (Sweden), 28 November 2019.